Nanumea: History

 The first recorded sighting of Nanumea by Europeans was by Spanish naval officer Francisco Mourelle de la Rúa who sailed past it on 5 May 1781 with frigate La Princesa, when attempting a southern crossing of the Pacific from the Philippines to New Spain.
 He charted Nanumea as San Augustin.
 In 1809, Captain Patterson in the brig Elizabeth sighted Nanumea while passing through the northern Tuvalu waters on a trading voyage from Port Jackson, Sydney, Australia to China.

 From 1879 to 1881 Alfred Restieaux was the resident trader on Nanumea.
-19th century resident Palagi traders also included: Tom Day (c.1872) and Jack Buckland (c.1895).
+19th century resident Palagi traders also included: Tom Day (c.1872), Edmund Duffy (from 1890-c.1895), and Jack Buckland (c.1895).
 The population of Nanumea from 1860 to 1900 is estimated to be between 500 and 650 people.

 Nanumea Post Office opened around 1919.

 Donald Gilbert Kennedy, the resident District Officer in the administration of the Gilbert and Ellice Islands Colony from 1932 to 1938, describe the construction of paopao and of the variations of single-outrigger canoes that had been developed on Vaitupu and Nanumea.

 During World War II the American forces built Nanumea Airfield and the people moved to live on Lakena.
 USS LST-203 was grounded on the reef at Nanumea on 2 October 1943 in order to land equipment.
-The rusting hull of the ship remains on the reef.
+As of 1975, the rusting hull of the ship remains on the reef.
 The 'American Passage' was blasted through the reef by a Naval Construction Battalion (Seabees), who were assisted by local divers.
 This passage improved access to Nanumea.
 B-24 Liberator aircraft of 30th Bombardment Group flew from Nanumea Airfield.
 After the war the airfield was dismantled and the land returned to its owners, however as the coral base was compacted to make the runway the land now provides poor ground for growing coconuts.

 On Nanumea, tender boats, which go out to the inter-island ships, run through the 'American Passage' and offload passengers and cargo at a small wharf within the protected lagoon.